keithhickman08/book/chapters/prg/julia/julia-parallel.md

 ## Hadoop and Julia

-While development and interactivity between Spark, Hadoop, and Julia is also optimized for high performance computing in a distributed environment.
 While development and interactivity between Spark, Hadoop, and Julia is robust, the documentation is limited.
 The Elly.jl package [@elly-jl] is a Hadoop and Yarn client for Julia.